-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2017
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2018

-The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2016 to 31 August 2017.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2017 to 31 August 2018.
+The Annual report serves the purposes of both a Trustees' report, and a Directors' report under company law.

-The trust operates an academy for pupils aged 3 to 11 serving a catchment area in Bourne, Lincolnshire including a nursery for 3 and 4 year olds.
-It has a pupil capacity of 630 (plus 52 nursery places) and had a roll of 656 (including 29 nursery) in the school census on 6 October 2016.
+The trust operates an Academy for pupils aged 3 to 11 serving a catchment area in Bourne, Lincolnshire including a nursery for three and four year olds.
+It has a pupil capacity of 630 (plus 52 nursery places) and had a roll of 656 (including 27 nursery) in the school census in October 2017.